Performance review tips for employees

 Ideally, your organisation should have a system in place for continuous performance management between reviews.
 That might be a formal check-in tool or platform like Weekly10.
-Or it might just be an accessible line of communication with your manager or a full employee check-in system.
+Or it might just be an accessible line of communication with your manager.

-But if your organisation doesn't have a clear system, you should still be raising points of concern or requesting feedback from your manager when you feel you need to.
+But what happens if your organisation doesn't have a clear system?
+Take the lead and raise concerns and request feedback from your manager when you feel you need to.

-2: Try to document feedback and events as they occur:
+3. Document feedback and events as they occur

 But perhaps it's not necessarily a promotion you're after.
 If that's the case, it's worth thinking about the areas of your current role you want to improve in.
 Performance reviews are your chance for a detailed conversation.
 So it's essential to know what skills you want to develop so you can address them with your boss.

-Again, one of the elements that can trigger performance review anxiety is often the level of ambiguity involved.
-This is, in large part, due to the build up.
+Ambiguity can trigger performance review anxiety.
+This is because the time between performance reviews is far too long in traditional processes.
 You're waiting six months to a year between reviews, and it just eats away at you.
 Unless you're blissfully ignorant, that is.

 Employees can spend their time between reviews thinking they're on top of everything only to get raked over the coals.
 Or the dreaded imposter syndrome can have us thinking we are awful at our jobs, only to find out the opposite is true.

 It's important to take time to objectively consider your strengths and weaknesses.
-Look over previous feedback documentation, so you can go in with some idea of what to expect from your one-to-one.
+Look over previous feedback, so you can go in with some idea of what to expect from your one-to-one.

 Your manager will be looking for signs that you're listening.
 Especially when it comes to negative feedback.
 Active listening is the best way to show attentiveness, because you'll be asking relevant questions and driving performance review discussion.

-Just because your boss started off by telling you they're satisfied with your overall performance doesn't mean you have nowhere to improve.
-And just because they pointed out one or two areas for improvement doesn't mean all the praise they've given you is meaningless either.
+Your boss may have told you they're satisfied with your overall performance.
+But it doesn't mean you're perfect.
+There's always room to improve.
+And just because they pointed out one or two areas for improvement doesn't mean all the praise they've given you is meaningless either

 This conversation can naturally lead into advice on how to improve.
 It also as gives you a chance to highlight specific circumstances that might have impacted your work in a less reactionary way.

-9: Work with your manager to create an aligned understanding:
+5. Work with your manager to create an aligned understanding